dpays/esteem8app.github.io/projects/Add to home screen tutorial/README.md

 [high priority]

+Concern the interaction that keep user using the app.

 ## strategy
 1. [ ] Make some screenshots on how to add to homescreen for
  * [ ] Desktop [Chrome, Firefox, Edge, Safari]